nkabbara/nkabbara.github.io/docs/notes-on-meditation.md

 - How did your face look like before even your parents were born?
 - The wind is not moving.
 The flag is not moving.
 Your mind is moving[^4][^5].

+## States of Mind

+Your mind is contracted.
+All your energy, attention and consciousness seems to be living in your head.

+Your mind is diffused.
+It seems like your attention is outside your body completely and you are not in control of your actions and your words.

 <br>

 ---